daniel-frak/backity/README.md

 ```

 This will only analyse code that has been changed compared to the `main` Git branch.
-Note that the part retrieving `originBranch` might need to be written differently for Windows.

 To use Pitest as part of Continuous Integration, use the following command in the CI script: